Cross Domain Early Crop Mapping using CropSTGAN: Introduction

 Unfortunately, obtaining appropriate ground truth for an arbitrary region is challenging.
-Public datasets such as CDL are only available for a few countries and are usually released after harvest season.
-On the other hand, the training datasets collected by surveys can provide reliable and timely references for model training.
-Still, the process can be costly, labour-intensive, and sometimes unfeasible, especially in underdeveloped countries.
+Public crop-type ground truth datasets, such as CDL, provide reliable and timely references for model training.
+However, these datasets are only available for a few countries and are usually released after harvest season.
+The collecting process can be costly, labour-intensive, and sometimes unfeasible, especially in underdeveloped countries.
 In the absence of ground truth, existing work usually adopts the "direct transfer strategy" that trains a classifier first using available labelled data for other regions and then applies the trained model to the target region \cite{hao2020transfer, ge2021transferable}.
 However, spectral features of crops have both inter-region variability and inter-annual variability due to changes in soil composition, climate conditions, and crop progress \cite{konduri2020mapping}.
-These variability collectively contribute to the distribution shift between the training data (source domain) and the test data (target domain).
-Consequently, the direct transfer strategy often leads to poor performance on new and unseen regions and years as it compromises an implicit assumption of the machine learning-based crop mapping approaches: the labelled training data and the data from the target region are independent and identically distributed (i.i.d), or at least come from similar distributions.
+These variability collectively contribute to the distribution shift between the training data (source domain) and the test data (target domain), called the cross-domain issue.
+Consequently, the direct transfer strategy often leads to poor performance on new and unseen regions and years as it compromises an implicit assumption of the machine learning-based crop mapping approaches: the labelled training data from the source domain and the data from the target region are independent and identically distributed (i.i.d), or at least come from similar distributions.